- Up to 1 hour per day

 - Hip dysplasia screening scheme (BVA/KC)

-- DNA test - PLL (part of The Kennel Club's CombiBreed package* - see below) (find lists of clear, carrier or affected dogs)
+- DNA test - PLL - part of The Kennel Club's CombiBreed package* (see below).
+Find a list of tested dogs

-- DNA test - NCL12 (part of The Kennel Club's CombiBreed package* - see below)(find lists of clear, carrier or affected dogs)
+- DNA test - NCL12 - part of The Kennel Club's CombiBreed package* (see below).
+Find a list of tested dogs

-- DNA test - PRA3 (part of The Kennel Club's CombiBreed package* - see below) (find lists of clear, carrier or affected dogs)
+- DNA test - PRA3 - part of The Kennel Club's CombiBreed package* (see below).
+Find a list of tested dogs

-- DNA test - PRA (rcd4) (part of The Kennel Club's CombiBreed package* - see below) (find lists of clear, carrier or affected dogs)
+- DNA test - PRA (rcd4) - part of The Kennel Club's CombiBreed package* (see below).
+Find a list of tested dogs

 Important health schemes and tests